mcu-tools/mcuboot/docs/readme-zephyr.md

 production, since the private key is publicly available in this repository.
 See below on how to make your own signatures.

-There is a `sign.sh` script that gives some examples of how to make these signatures.
+Images can be signed with the `scripts/imgtool.py` script.
+It is best to look at `samples/zephyr/Makefile` for examples on how to use this.

 ### Flashing the application